 Zellner explicitly criticizes Granger for ignoring the need for theoretical basis for empirical investigation - implicitly focusing on only one side of a process in which theory informs empirics and empirics inform theory.
 He criticizes Simon for defining cause to be a formal property of a model (recursive order) without making essential reference to empirical reality.
-Zellner's criticism is, however, more aptly directed at the Cowles Commission's approach, since (as we saw in Section 3.1) Simon distinguishes himself through tying causal order to empirical inference.
+Zellner's criticism is, however, more aptly directed at the Cowles

+Commission's approach, since (as we saw in section "The Inferential Structural Approach") Simon distinguishes himself through tying causal order to empirical inference.